 The HP DeskJet 3755 also has a built-in scanner which is very handy for quickly digitizing printed documents and getting them onto your PC or laptop.

 Print quality is good but not perfect.
-Regular documents are marked with several pinprick-size ink spots, and color printing suffers from noticeable banding.
-Black-and-white documents print at a reasonable speed of 7.89 pages per minute, but color documents print much slower at 3.75 pages per minute.
-As an all-in-one, the DeskJet 3755 boasts a built-in scanner and copier, but the machine’s small size necessitates a scroll scanner that scans as it feeds individual pages through instead of a flatbed scanner.
-The overall scan and copy quality is okay, but at default settings it copies at just three-quarters size.
+Regular documents that we printed were marked with several pinprick-size ink spots, and color printing suffered from some noticeable banding.
+Black-and-white documents printed at a reasonable speed of 7.89 pages per minute, but color documents print much slower at 3.75 pages per minute.
+This is to be expected, as color documents usually take longer, regardless of which printer you’re using.

 The HP DeskJet 3755 All-in-One is covered by a one-year warranty.
 You can reach technical support through a number of channels, including phone, email, social media and live chat on HP’s site.
 Other support options include online manuals, troubleshooting tools, FAQs and customer forums.